Pedro Pelaez: Defense of local clergy

 In the mid-19th century, the Philippines was still a Spanish possession despite the empire losing territory to independence movements.
 Travel between the metropole and the colony became easier due to the 1859 opening of the Suez Canal.
 An increase of Peninsulares from the Iberian Peninsula threatened the secularization of the Philippine churches.
 In state affairs, Criollos, known locally as Insulares (lit. "islanders"), were displaced from government positions by the Peninsulares, whom the Insulares regarded as foreigners.

 In 1849, a royal decree removed a few parishes from control of the secular clergy, which was mainly Filipinos, and gave those parishes to the Recollects and Dominicans.
 Peláez countered that these parishes had been successfully managed for the past eighty years, and the parishioners were happy.
 Along with Father Mariano Gómez, Peláez began organizing activities calling for the return of these churches to secular priests, considered among the first signs of Filipino nationalist awakening.

 Seeking to have the royal decree withdrawn or amended, Peláez anonymously published a long formal protest titled El Clero Filipino (“The Filipino Clergy”) in the Spanish newspaper, El Clamor Público, in 1850.
 The seculars lost further parishes when the Jesuits returned to the Philippines in 1861 decades after their suppression and expulsion.
 Together with Francisco Gaínza, Peláez founded El Católico Filipino, the first Catholic newspaper in the Philippines.
-With his knowledge of canon law, Peláez wrote against this policy, criticising both secular and regular clergy, Spanish or Filipinos when appropriate.
+With his knowledge of canon law, Peláez wrote against this policy, criticising both secular and regular clergy, Spaniards or Filipinos when appropriate.

 Peláez died in the collapse of the Manila Cathedral during the deadly 1863 earthquake in Manila.